Surf Forecasts and Marine Weather - No Hype - Just the Facts!

 (North CA is defined as the area north of the Golden Gate - Central CA from Pt Conception to the Golden Gate, and Southern CA everywhere south of Pt Conception).

-Total snow accumulation for the next 10 days respectively for Squaw Valley, Sugar Bowl, Kirkwood and Mammoth are projected at 63, 67, 65 and 44 inches with some 3/27 with more through 3/29-3/30.
+Total snow accumulation for the next 10 days respectively for Squaw Valley, Sugar Bowl, Kirkwood and Mammoth are projected at 22, 25, 19 and 10 inches all on Sat-Sun (5/5).
+These number seems way on the high side.

 - - -